homjxi0e/ReaCOM/Classes/Signature-Tools/Openwith.md

 ### Openwith  Microsoft/Tools
-Openwith.exe is a tool for operating the program according to content policies let's go for example If you want open anything you can put it at Openwith.exe let's go to initiative the test
+Openwith.exe is a tool for operating the program according to content policies let's go for example If you want open anything you can put it at Openwith.exe let's go to initiative the experience

+```
 PS C:\> Get-ACL -Path "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce" | Format-List

-```
 Path   : Microsoft.PowerShell.Core\Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce
 Owner  : NT AUTHORITY\SYSTEM
 Group  : NT AUTHORITY\SYSTEM